porscheofficial/porscheofficial.github.io/CONTRIBUTING.md

-# Contributing to the Cookie Consent Banner
+# Contributing to the Porsche Open Source Platform

 Thanks for your interest in contributing to the Porsche Open Source Platform! :thumbsup: :thumbsup: